 Panic In Detroit is one of my own favourites, this Latin percussion-influenced number with its "he looked a lot like Che Guevara" wonderful opening line.
 Once more, it is brimming with lyrical imagery.
 It has an intoxicating conga-driven rhythm, some bluesy Mick Ronson guitar and great backing vocals from Linda Lewis and Juanita "Honey" Franklin.
 It gives off a lot of the same ambience as Watch That Man in its sound, although it is less glammy and the setting is decidedly more urban and decaying, as opposed to that of fashionable NewYork parties.

-Cracked Actor - that party decadence returns, however, with the riffy, glammy, slightly Stonesy rock of this upbeat number.
+On Cracked Actor that party decadence returns, however, with the riffy, glammy, slightly Stonesy rock of this upbeat number.
 Sexual references are to the fore, especially with the risqué "suck baby suck" lyric.
 "I'm stiff on my legend..." sings Bowie, almost as Ziggy personified.
 Has the character become the man?
 Actually, Bowie is definitely singing in character as he says "forget that I'm fifty 'cause you just got paid...", but there is still that feeling that the Ziggy myth was becoming self-perpetuating.
 This was one of Bowie's most seedy songs to date.

-Time - talking of seedy, now we get one of the album's high points featuring every schoolboy's favourite line, of course - "time, she flexes like a whore, falls wanking to the floor.." and is packed full of melodramatic grandiosity.
+Then there is Time.
+Talking of seedy, now we get one of the album's high points featuring every schoolboy's favourite line, of course - "time, she flexes like a whore, falls wanking to the floor.." and is packed full of melodramatic grandiosity.
 Garson's piano is simply supreme on this track.
 There are classical music influences all around the track, apparently.
 It is one of Bowie's most adventurous compositions thus far, again providing a sign as to his future directions in its smoky late night feel at times.

 It also references Billy Murcia of The New York Dolls - "demanding Billy Dolls...", who had died only a few days before this song was written in late 1972.